 Credit Name Code Description Current Credits List California Competes Tax - FTB 3531 233 The credit, which is allocated and certified by the California Competes Tax Credit Committee, is available for businesses that want to come to California or to stay and grow in California.
-Website: business.ca.gov College Access Tax - FTB 3592 235 The credit, which is allocated and certified by the California Educational Facilities Authority, is available for taxpayers who contribute to the College Access Tax Credit Fund.
+Website: business.ca.gov California Motion Picture and Television Production - FTB 3541 223 For taxable years beginning on or after January 1, 2011, the original credit is allocated and certified by the California Film Commission, and is available for qualified production expenditures attributable to a qualified motion picture, an independent film, or a TV series that relocates to California.
+Website: film.ca.gov College Access Tax - FTB 3592 235 The credit, which is allocated and certified by the California Educational Facilities Authority, is available for taxpayers who contribute to the College Access Tax Credit Fund.
 Website: treasurer.ca.gov/cefa Disabled Access for Eligible Small Businesses - FTB 3548 205 Similar to the federal credit, but limited to \$125 per eligible small business, and based on 50% of qualified expenditures that do not exceed \$250 Donated Agricultural Products Transportation - FTB 3547 204 50% of the costs paid or incurred for the transportation of agricultural products donated to nonprofit charitable organizations Enhanced Oil Recovery - FTB 3546 203 1/3 of the similar federal credit but limited to qualified enhanced oil recovery projects located within California Low-Income Housing - FTB 3521 172 Similar to the federal credit but limited to low-income housing in California Natural Heritage Preservation - FTB 3503 213 55% of the fair market value of any qualified contribution of property donated to the state, any local government, or any nonprofit organization designated by a local government.
-This credit expired on June 30, 2020.
-All qualified contributions must be made on or before that date.
 New Advanced Strategic Aircraft 236 The credit is available to qualified corporations that hire qualified employees and pay or incur qualified wages, to manufacture certain property for the United States Air Force.
 New California Motion Picture and Television Production - FTB 3541 237 For taxable years beginning on or after January 1, 2016, the new credit is allocated and certified by the California Film Commission, and is available for qualified production expenditures attributable to a qualified motion picture, an independent film, or a TV series that relocates to California.
 Website: film.ca.gov New Donated Fresh Fruits or Vegetables - FTB 3814 238 15% of the qualified value of the donated fresh fruits, vegetables, or other qualified donated items made to California food banks, based on weighted average wholesale price.
 New Employment - FTB 3554 234 The credit is available for a taxpayer that hires a full-time employee and pays or incurs wages in a designated census tract or economic development area, and receives a tentative credit reservation for that full-time employee.
 Prior Year Alternative Minimum Tax 188 Must have paid alternative minimum tax in a prior year and have no alternative minimum tax liability in the current year Prison Inmate Labor - FTB 3507 162 10% of wages paid to prison inmates Program 3.0 California Motion Picture and Television Production - FTB 3541 239 For taxable years beginning on or after January 1, 2020, the newest credit is allocated and certified by the California Film Commission, and is available for qualified production expenditures attributable to a qualified motion picture, an independent film or a TV series that relocates to California.
 Website: film.ca.gov Research - FTB 3523 183 Similar to the federal credit but limited to costs for research activities in California